KridaCreations/KridaCreations/Blogs/GameDevelopement/clientsideprediction.md

 Now i will start the detailed explanation

-we will be capturing inputs 60 times every second (60Hz - standard physics frame rate) and sending the keyboard state to the server , for example if our players can move in four direction:- forward , backward , left and right, and the button presses needed to move in the directions are "W", "S","A","D" respectively. then the  keyboard state which we will be sending each frame(each snapshot) will look like this
+we will be capturing inputs 60 times every second (60Hz - standard physics frame rate) and sending the keyboard state to the server , for example if our players can move in four direction:- forward , backward , left and right, and the button presses needed to move in the directions are "W", "S", "A" and "D" respectively. then the  keyboard state which we will be sending each frame(each snapshot) will look like this

 ```json
 {